-When you’re a writer one of the first things you learn how to do is adopt various ‘voices’.
-Depending on the day, I switch from the cold technical voice I use to write user manuals to the creative voice I use to write fiction to the personable voice I use to write blog posts and newsletters.
-It’s about being adaptable.
-Today I want to focus on blogging.
-As a blogger, it’s important to identify your voice and learn how to use it to relate to your audience.
+When you’re a writer one of the first things you learn how to do is adopt various ‘voices’ and these writing resources are extremely helpful when you’re trying to master that skill.
+Depending on the day, I use a technical voice to write user manuals, a creative voice to write fiction, and a personable voice to write blog posts.
+Today, I want to focus on developing a blogging voice.
+As a blogger, it’s important to learn how to use your voice to relate to your audience.
 Relating to your audience is one clear advantage that video has over writing.
 When you’re on video it’s easy for your viewers to pick up on when you’re cracking a joke or using sarcasm.
 That doesn’t always translate well in written content.
 Sometimes sarcastic humor comes across as rude, condescending, or judgmental.
-If only there was a tool to help identify your tone before you press publish…….
+If only there was a tool to help identify your tone before you press publish…

-Anyway, I wish I could say that the reason I’m able to switch styles and voices as I hop from job to job to job is because I’m the greatest writer of all time but, sadly, that’s not even close to true.
-In fact, I rely heavily on tools of the trade.
+I rely heavily on these writing resources as my top tools of the trade when trying to craft the perfect tone to your writing.
 I’m sharing my two favorite writing resources with you today because let’s face it, the spelling and grammar check in Microsoft Word only gets you so far (and it’s not very far).